lawrennd/old_talks/_data-science/includes/drawdata-play.md

 \figure{\includediagram{\diagramsDir/data-science/drawdata-correlation-matrix}{50%}}{Correlation matrix derived from drawing a data set with `drawdata`.}

-\codassignment{Use `drawdata` to construct a data set that exhibits Simpson's paradox.}{}{10}
+\codeassignment{Use `drawdata` to construct a data set that exhibits Simpson's paradox.}{}{10}

 \notes{If you want to play some more, why not try and create your own drawing of a Gorilla that gives plausible correlation values for a BMI dataset?
-But don't spend five hours on this ;-)!}
+But don't spend five hours on this!}

 \endif